 Deploying security analytics software

 For organizations that decide to proceed with a security analytics deployment, there are several recommended steps to follow, including: identifying operations that will benefit from security analytics (e.g. compliance activities); understanding the specific tasks within these operations, such as Web filtering and traffic inspection; determining how the security analytics tool will be deployed given their network architectures; and identifying systems that will provide raw data to the security analytics tool.
-These topics will be discussed in further detail in the next article in this series.

 What is security analytics and what are the benefits of using it?